kevinwlu/iot/lesson1/README.md

 ```
 * "~" represents the directory /home/pi
 * "." represents the current directory
+* ".." represents the parent directory
 ```sh
 $ nano startup_mailer.py
 ```
 * Change RECIPIENT_EMAIL, GMAIL_USERNAME, and GOOGLE_APP_PASSWORD
-* Replace HOSTNAME with the new Hostname
+* Replace HOSTNAME with the new Hostname in two instances
 * Save the file by typing "control-x y enter"
 ```sh
 $ sudo nano /etc/rc.local